Top Nav

 Clear delineation of the park boundaries is essential to maintaining and monitoring the forest.

-• Installation of a potable water well at Manantenina in 2021: This village near the Marojejy National Park lacks reliable sources of clean water because local sources are often contaminated with disease-causing microbes.
-The DLC created a partnership agreement with the community to install a deep-water well that will maintain safe water even during the dry season.
+Manantenina near the Marojejy National Park lacks reliable sources of clean water because local sources are often contaminated with disease-causing microbes.
+We created a partnership agreement with the community to install a deep-water well that will maintain safe water even during the dry season.

 CURSA researchers and local forest managers in the COMATSA protected area of the SAVA region.